xsabrin/TransComp/README.md

 4.  ***TransComp*** for identifying the transcript composition of your dataset.

+5.  ***PlotTransComp*** for plotting the transcript composition of your dataset.

-5.  ***CompTransc*** for identifying same transcripts in two datasets.
+6.  ***CompTransc*** for identifying same transcripts in two datasets.

 ## Contributions

 This package was developed by Sabrina Xi.
-Reference data was taken from ensembl using the package ‘biomart’, data was formatted using ‘dplyr’ and the pipe operation developed by ‘magrittr’, and ‘ggplot2’ was used to develop plots’.
+Reference data was taken from ensembl using the package ‘biomart’ to add additional transcript and exon data, data was formatted using ‘dplyr’ and the pipe operation developed by ‘magrittr’, and ‘ggplot2’ was used to develop plots.
 Fundamental R packages ‘utils’ and ‘stats’ were also used to format and clean data.

 Every function was developed by Sabrina Xi.